Friends of the Cleveland History Center

-The Museum Advisory Council, formerly the Women’s Advisory Council, was founded in 1945 as an auxiliary organization of the Western Reserve Historical Society.
+Friends of the Cleveland History Center, formally The Museum Advisory Council and the Women’s Advisory Council, was founded in 1945 as an auxiliary organization of the Western Reserve Historical Society.
 Its purpose was, and is, to stimulate interest in and to raise funds to benefit the WRHS and its programs.
-The MAC is open to both men and women.
+Friends of the Cleveland History Center is open to both men and women of all ages.
 Dues are $25.00 and membership in the WRHS is also required.

 Some of our accomplishments include the following:

-- Provided an endowment fund for the MAC Curator of Costume and Textiles position at the Cleveland History Center
+- Provided an endowment fund for the Museum Advisory Council Curator of Costume and Textiles position at the Cleveland History Center

 - Provided an endowment fund for operating the Hay-McKinney House

 - Made restorations of the Hay-McKinney House and gardens possible

 - Provided an acquisition endowment fund for the decorative arts